 - Property damage: $5,000 to $25,000 per accident

-Some states also require uninsured and underinsured motorist coverage.
-Your agent or insurance company can answer your questions regarding state minimum requirements.
+Some states also require uninsured/underinsured motorist coverage and/or personal injury protection (PIP).
+Your agent or insurance company can answer questions regarding your state’s minimum requirements.

 How much is insurance for new drivers?